-Are you up for learning some pretty interesting history of Vienna?
-There is no better way to fulfill your free time (and we know you have it!) than reading about cool historical facts about your favorite city.
-Every street of Vienna’s old city center has its history, and once you know a little bit about it, you appreciate the sights of those streets even more.
-If you’ve been to Vienna, this blog post will help you to understand the sights you already saw, and if you dream about traveling to Vienna one day, use this time and prepare yourself for exploration of this magnificent city.
+Are you up for learning some pretty interesting facts about Vienna’s famous historic streets?
+Every street of Vienna’s old city center has its history, and once you know a little bit about it, you appreciate the sights on those streets even more.
+If you’ve been to Vienna, this blog post will help you to understand the sights you already saw, and if you dream about traveling to Vienna one day, you can already get mentally ready to explore this magnificent city.

 The map of Old Vienna, 1858 — You can see the Innere Stadt surrounded by the city walls